 One of the most important elements of setting up your own business is using the right tools that will support you.
 We already mentioned quite a few applications that will definitely assist you in launching your business.
 But, are you aware that there is a whole other level of customizing them to your needs?
 Not only that, but you can link certain apps so they can work together, saving you time and money.
 This is the power of plugins, and today we will be talking specifically about two WordPress plugins from Elastic Email.
 Sender and Subscribe Form.

-In short, a plugin is a software add-on that once installed can greatly enhance the program capabilities.
+In short, a WordPress plugin email is a software add-on that once installed can greatly enhance the program capabilities.

 There are a couple of reasons why applications are supporting plugins.
 One of them, already mentioned above, is to enhance existing features or extend them thanks to third-party developers.
 Another option is to create new features without changing the host application.
 And finally, the plugin can be used to actually reduce the size of an application.
 Either by filtering out the duplicate files, importing only selective modules instead of a full library, or creating a bundle to compress the size.